 - Related: Piano playing cats, including Nora

-Tempo and its more full-featured sibling Tempo Advance is another popular metronome app.
-Offers the usual range of features – a variety of time signatures (compound meters), save custom rhythms presets, and ability to keep the metronome going in the background.
+You can even use your mobile phone as a metronome; just download a metronome and you are good to go.
+These offer the usual range of features – a variety of time signatures (compound meters), save custom rhythms presets, and ability to keep the metronome going in the background.
 The Advance version includes additional customization options such as the ability to control the volume of the app independently of the phone’s volume.

 Hopefully, this article has inspired you to dust off your metronome and use it during your practice sessions.